Random-typ/RJSON/README.md

 C++ JSON parser.
 Details about the usage of the C++ library can be found [here](README_LIB_DOC.md).
 # CLI Tool
-RJSON is not only a C++ library it is also a CLI tool which can be used for very basic and advanced json queries.
+RJSON is not only a C++ library it is also a CLI tool which can be used for very basic and advanced json queries, with an easy to learn syntax.
 ## Usage

 The first parameter is always the path to the json file.

+    rjson "example.json"

 When a json is loaded the selected element is the root of the json.
 Parameters can be used to find, read and iterate over elements.